PierreSenellart/provsql/doc/provsql.md

 ## Prerequisites for installation

 1. An install of PostgreSQL >= 9.5.
-The extension has currently been tested with versions from 9.5 to 10 (inclusive) of PostgreSQL, under Linux and Mac OS X (if the extension does not work on a specific version or operating system, a bug report is appreciated).
+The extension has currently been tested with versions from 9.5 to 11.1 (inclusive) of PostgreSQL, under Linux and Mac OS X (if the extension does not work on a specific version or operating system, a bug report is appreciated).

-2. A compilation environment for PostgreSQL, including the `make` tool, a C compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-9.x` package on Debian-based systems, or from the `postgresql` package on the Homebrew package manager for Mac OS X).
+2. A compilation environment for PostgreSQL, including the `make` tool, a C compiler (both can be obtained on Debian-based Linux distributions from the virtual `build-essential` package), and the headers for your PostgreSQL version (as can be obtained for instance from the `postgresql-server-dev-xx` package on Debian-based systems, or from the `postgresql` package on the Homebrew package manager for Mac OS X).

-3. Finally, the `uuid-ossp` extension for PostgreSQL (on Debian-based systems, it is found in the `postgresql-contrib-9.x` package for PostgreSQL version 9.x, and is installed automatically for PostgreSQL version 10; on Homebrew, in the `ossp-uuid` package).
+3. Finally, the `uuid-ossp` extension for PostgreSQL (on Debian-based systems, it is found in the `postgresql-contrib-9.x` package for PostgreSQL version 9.x, and is installed automatically for PostgreSQL version >= 10; on Homebrew, in the `ossp-uuid` package).

 4. Optionally, for probability computation, any or all of the following
    software: